williamtyn/hangman/README.md

 If everything is OK then you recieve "Your app was successfully deployed" and can click "View".

 ![Deployment Successfully](assets/images/deployment_success.png)

-Because the online validator for PEP8 is currently offline.
-I´ve followed the steps that Kevin_ci on Code Institute provided.

-As a workaround, you can add a PEP8 validator to your Gitpod Workspace directly by following these steps:
-1. Run the command pip3 install pycodestyle  Note that this extension may already be installed, in which case this command will do nothing.
-2. In your workspace, press Ctrl+Shift+P (or Cmd+Shift+P on Mac).
-3. Type the word linter into the search bar that appears, and click on Python: Select Linter from the filtered results (image 1).
-4. Select pycodestyle from the list (image 2).
-5. PEP8 errors will now be underlined in red, as well as being listed in the PROBLEMS tab beside your terminal.

 <h2 id="credits">Credits</h2>
 <h3 id="code-issues">Issues with code</h3>